 红烧肉 Braised Pork Belly

-Braised pork belly is the quintessential Shanghai dish that when prepared well, melts in your mouth and offers the most ecstatic food experience.
-The Chinese insists on including pork rind, which maybe difficult to find in US grocery stores.
-My father’s (in Chinese, Waigong 外公) speciality 东坡肉 has two secrets: “少着水,慢着火“ (less water, slow heat) and a strong cup of tea as the only braising liquid.
+Braised pork belly is a quintessential Shanghai dish that when prepared well, melts in your mouth and offers the most ecstatic food experience.
+The Chinese insists on including pork rind, which maybe difficult to find in U.S. grocery stores.
+My father’s (Waigong) speciality braised pork (东坡肉) has two secrets: “少着水,慢着火“ (less water, slow heat) and a strong cup of tea as the only braising liquid.

-This dish brings back memories from Chinese New Year celebrations of my childhood when all our relatives in Beijing (my father’s sister and cousin’s families) gathered at my home on New Year’s Eve to be greeted year after year by my mom’s annual feasts.
+This dish brings back memories from Chinese New Year celebrations of my childhood: All our relatives in Beijing (my father’s sister and cousin’s families) gathered at my home on New Year’s Eve and were treated year after year with my mom’s annual feasts.
 When I was eight or nine, Waigong’s 东坡肉 made its debut after he spent two years at a labor-camp in 江西鲤鱼洲 during the height of China’s Cultural Revolution.
-His “reeducation” as a brilliant college professor from Qinghua University consisted of hard labor, which left him with severe hearing loss in one ear from carrying 150 pound bags of grain.
-My father had never cooked in his life but became a cook for hundreds of his fellow prisoners during his time at the camp. 东坡肉 was a special dish he learned as a cook.
+His “reeducation” as a brilliant professor from Qinghua University consisted solely of hard labor, which left him with severe hearing loss caused by carrying 150 pound bags of grain.
+My father had never cooked in his life but became a cook for hundreds of his fellow prisoners during his time at the camp. 东坡肉 was a special dish he learned to cook.
 His debut version at our holiday table was the best braised pork belly I ever tasted, slightly charred and slowly stewed in thick sweet and savory sauce to perfection.
 Our pack of 12-13 hungry Chinese relatives devoured the dish in such vigor that I only managed to get a couple of bites.
 For a more detailed description of the infamous labor camp dedicated to “intellectuals” from Tsinghua University and Peking University, China’s MIT and Harvard, see this link.

 Dad passed away in October 2020.
 I found his recipe from an old email (photo above) and decided to combine his 东坡肉, especially the strong tea infusion with an otherwise fine recipe found online.
-Waigong 外公 would have approved this dish.
+Waigong 外公 would have approved.
 We miss you.

 Ingredients: